doomed51/doomed51.github.io/about.md

 ## 🎯 Leadership Philosophy
 - Enable autonomy, expect excellence
+- Everyone has something we can learn from
 - Eschew theory for application (Test & Learn)
 - Iterate, iterate, iterate